17 ways to find keyword ideas with search traffic.

 When you are researching a topic or an industry, you should check the top 10 search results.

 The date sometimes appears in the search results.

-If you see something like 01 April 2011 and it’s 2019 then it’s entirely possible for you to create a more up to date and relevant page resource to answer the search queries.
+If you see something like 01 April 2011 and 2019, you can create a more up-to-date and relevant page resource to answer the search queries.

 I took this approach with my local advertising guide in August 2018.

 By April 2019, I was ranking in position 1.

 - Enter a phrase and select “In Title”

 - Filter the publish date between 2010 and 2017